 This report provides a snapshot of key statistical data for New Zealand’s telecom market.
 It includes information on:

-- Country statistics – GDP information and population;
+- Country statistics – GDP data and population;

-- Internet and Broadband – subscribers, users and penetration rate;
+- Internet and broadband – subscribers, users and penetration rates;

-- Mobile – subscribers, annual change and penetration rate;
+- Mobile – subscribers, annual change and penetration rates;

 - Telephone network – fixed-lines and teledensity;

 - Telecom investment and revenue data;

 - Broadcasting – Pay TV subscribers and penetration rates.